mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

 | Large state school | 17           | 3           | TBD             |
 | Small liberal arts school | 8     | 1           | TBD             |

-The quality of candidates is on par with what I've found on Upwork, but the wages are far lower.
-On Upwork, writers typically charge between $30-75/hr.
+The quality of candidates is on par with Upwork, but the wages are far lower.
+On Upwork, writers typically charge between $30-$75/hr.
 In my area, typical wages for student jobs are $11-$15/hr.

-I offered $13/hr, which is still competitive, given the job's flexibility.
+I offered $13/hr, which is competitive, given the job's flexibility.
 Students can write articles for me whenever they want from wherever they want.
 Most student employment is babysitting or administrative work, which requires the employee to appear in a specific place on a rigid schedule.
 The freedom of a writing gig makes a substantial difference.

 {% include image.html file="college-job-board-posting.jpg" alt="Is It Keto posting on a college job board" max_width="600px" class="img-border" img_link=true fig_caption="Is It Keto's job listing on a local college job board" %}

 The best candidates had experience writing for college publications.
-In the future, I may try reviewing college newspapers and reach out to student journalists whose writing I like.
+In the future, I may try reviewing college newspapers and reaching out to student journalists whose writing I like.

 ## Personal referrals